otegecmis/book-search-app/README.md

 ## Book Search App

-The app is built with `programmatic UIKit` and includes custom UI components such as labels, buttons, image views and views.
-It has custom implementations of CollectionView and TableView and is compatible with Dark Mode.
-The app features Alamofire for network communication, a Persistence Manager for local data handling.
+The app is built with `programmatic UIKit` and includes `custom UI components` such as labels, buttons, image views and views.
+It has custom implementations of `CollectionView` and `TableView` and is compatible with `Dark Mode`.
+The app features `Alamofire` for network communication, a `Persistence Manager` for local data handling.

 ### Installation